-This Product Quality Assessment Report (PQAR) describes the validation of the EMMA v4.1 CO2 and EMMA v4.1 CH4 products (in the following also referred to as XCO2_EMMA and XCH4_EMMA) with TCCON ground based measurements.
-Originally, the EMMA algorithm (v1.3) was described and validated in the publication of Reuter et al. (2013) and its validation is the blueprint for this PQAR.
-Several of the shown figures are updated versions of figures shown in the publication of Reuter et al. (2013).
+This Product Quality Assessment Report (PQAR) describes the validation of the EMMA v4.2 CO2 and EMMA v4.2 CH4 products (in the following also referred to as XCO2_EMMA and XCH4_EMMA) with TCCON ground based measurements.
+Originally, the EMMA algorithm (v1.3) was described and validated in the publication of Reuter et al. (2013).
+More recently, Reuter et al. (2020) described the latest EMMA CO2 and CH4 validation and developments.
+These publications are the blueprint for this PQAR and several of the shown figures are updated versions of figures shown in them.
 EMMA is composed of an ensemble of individual SCIAMACHY, GOSAT, and OCO-2 L2 algorithms and this document also contributes to the inter-comparison of the contributing algorithms.

-For XCO2 we find that the individual algorithms have a single measurement precision in the range of 1.33ppm (NASA) to 2.12ppm (NIES).
-EMMA has a single measurement precision of 1.31ppm.
-EMMA's combined regional and seasonal biases (0.56ppm) are on the lower end of the range of the individual algorithms.
+For XCO2 we find that the individual algorithms have a single measurement precision in the range of 1.27 ppm (OCO-2 NASA) to 2.10 ppm (GOSAT RemotTeC).
+EMMA has a single measurement precision of 1.55 ppm.
+EMMA's combined regional and seasonal biases (0.47 ppm) are on the lower end of the range of the individual algorithms.
 The found linear drifts are small and not significant, i.e., the trend is smaller than twice its uncertainty.
-The linear drift found for EMMA's XCO2 is -0.05±0.06ppm/a.
-The year-to-year stability is in the range of 0.21ppm/a (NASA) and 0.38ppm/a (RemoTeC and PPDF-S).
-EMMA's year-to-year stability is 0.34ppm/a.
+The linear drift found for EMMA's XCO2 is -0.03±0.04 ppm/a.
+The year-to-year stability is in the range of 0.16 ppm/a (NASA) and 0.39 ppm/a (UOL-FP).
+EMMA's year-to-year stability is 0.34 ppm/a.

-For XCH4 we find that the individual algorithms have a single measurement precision in the range of 13.34ppb (NIES) to 14.40ppb (PPDF-S) except for WFMD which has a single measurement precision of 100.53ppb.
-EMMA has a single measurement precision of 13.69ppb (excluding the period till 04/2010).
-EMMA's combined regional and seasonal biases (4.42ppb) are at the lower end of the range of the individual algorithms (4.21ppb for UoL-FP to 14.12ppb for WFMD).
+For XCH4 we find that the individual algorithms have a single measurement precision in the range of 12.92 ppb (UoL-FP and NIES) to 13.86 ppb (RemoTeC-PR) except for WFMD which has a single measurement precision of 99.13 ppb.
+EMMA has a single measurement precision of 13.52 ppb (excluding the period till 04/2010).
+EMMA's combined regional and seasonal biases (3.56 ppb) are at the lower end of the range of the individual algorithms (3.53 ppb for RemoTeC-PR to 13.98 ppb for WFMD).
 The found linear drifts are small and not significant, i.e., the trend is smaller than twice its uncertainty.
-The linear drift found for EMMA's XCH4 is -0.10±0.41ppb/a.
-The year-to-year stability is in the range of 1.7ppb/a (NIES) and 7.8ppb/a (WFMD).
-EMMA's year-to-year stability of 1.9ppb/a is at the lower end of the range.
+The linear drift found for EMMA's XCH4 is -0.18±0.42 ppb/a.
+The year-to-year stability is in the range of 1.3 ppb/a (UoL-PR) and 8.0 ppb/a (WFMD).
+EMMA's year-to-year stability of 1.6 ppb/a is at the lower end of the range.

-The TCCON-validation of the XCO2_OBS4MIPS and XCH4_OBS4MIPS level 3 products is based on comparisons of monthly mean data and is described in the main PQAR document (D1).
-The overall monthly mean uncertainty is 1.2ppm for XCO2 and 8.7ppb for XCH4.
-The mean bias is 0.18ppm for XCO2 and -2.9ppb for XCH4.
-Relative systematic errors, i.e., spatial and temporal biases amount to 0.7±0.6ppm and 4.9±6.0ppb for XCO2 and XCH4, respectively.
-The computed linear drifts of -0.06±0.20ppm for XCO2 and -0.25±1.00ppb are small and not significant.
+The TCCON-validation of the XCO2_OBS4MIPS and XCH4_OBS4MIPSLlevel 3 products is based on comparisons of monthly mean data and is described in the main PQAR document (D1).

+The validation of Level 3 product XCO2_OBS4MIPS can be summarized as follows: The overall monthly mean uncertainty is 1.2 ppm and the mean bias is -0.11 ppm.
+Relative systematic errors, i.e., spatial and temporal biases amount to 0.7±0.6 ppm.
+The computed linear drift of -0.07±0.20 ppm is small and not significant.